dongwd016/Counterflow_Polymer/README.md

 ## Example

-Sample code is procided in the jupyter notebook file, "example/counterflow.ipynb".
-It reproduces Fig. 26 of the original thesis using Cantera CounterflowDiffusionFlame.
+Sample code is provided in the jupyter notebook file, "example/counterflow.ipynb".
+It reproduces Fig. 26 of Talamantes' thesis using Cantera CounterflowDiffusionFlame.

 ## Contributors